-Constellation Brands Inc. (STZ), the world’s largest wine seller, is doubling down on Corona as it looks to widen its lead as the top U.S. beer importer.
+Constellation Brands Inc. (STZ:US), the world’s largest wine seller, is doubling down on Corona as it looks to widen its lead as the top U.S. beer importer.

 The $1.85 billion agreement to buy the other half of its Crown Imports joint venture with Grupo Modelo SAB (GMODELOC) gives Constellation more control over the best-selling import beer in the U.S. The perpetual contract also gives the winemaker confidence to invest more heavily in beer, according to Chief Executive Officer Rob Sands.